 Where possible, downsize appliances.
 Why not take the opportunity to change the chunky, old fridge for a smaller, more slimline version? or swap the big floor oven for a sleek, modern wall-mounted one?
 Are there appliances that you rarely use that you can get rid of altogether? – this will free up extra space too!

 Who would have thought that the flooring would make a difference?
 Well, believe us, it does!
-Use lighter color floor coverings, avoiding high contrast with the cabinetry.
+Use lighter colour floor coverings, avoiding high contrast with the cabinetry.
 Lay tiles diagonally, or ‘point to point’ to break up your space and make it feel larger than it really is.

 - Movable island bench